geoserver/geoserver/doc/en/developer/source/source.rst

   % git add/rm, etc...
   % git commit -m "first part of my_feature"

 Rinse, wash, repeat.
-The nice about thing this work being on a feature branch is that it is easy to switch context to work on something else.
-Just switch back to whatever other branch you need to work on, which will be in a clean state and then return to the feature branch.
+The nice about thing about doing this work on a feature branch is that it is easy to switch context to work on something else.
+Just ``git checkout`` whatever other branch you need to work on (which will be in a clean state) and then return to the feature branch when ready.

 Merging feature branches
 ^^^^^^^^^^^^^^^^^^^^^^^^